NathanWalker/angular-seed-advanced/README.md

 #### Setup

-1. Download a zip of the seed. *This allows you to manually setup origin/upstream*
+1. Download a zip of the seed. (**Do not fork**)
 2. `npm run setup` - This will initialize `git` as well as setup `upstream` properly.
 3. `git remote add origin ...your private repo...`
+4. `git add .; git commit -m'setup'` - To setup the first commit
-4. `npm run merge` - This will go ahead and setup the first merge (Important)
+5. `npm run merge` - This will fetch upstream and run the first merge (*Important)
+  * IMPORTANT: You will see a wall of Conflicts after doing above.
+This is normal.
+There actually will not be any conflicts as it's just reporting every single file which both sides (`upstream` and your first commit) added.
+6. `git add .; git commit -m'ready'`.
+Yes, you will be committing all those conflicts, which actually are not a problem in this 1 time case.
+7. Now you have `git` setup and ready to develop your application as well as merge in upstream changes in the future.
-5. Create a new `framework` for your application in `src/client/app/frameworks` to build your codebase out.
+8. Create a new `framework` for your application in `src/client/app/frameworks` to build your codebase out.
 Say your app is called `AwesomeApp`, then create `awesomeapp.framework` and start building out all your components and services in there.
 Create other frameworks as you see fit to organize.
-6. If you don't want an integration that comes out of box with this seed; for example. let's say you don't want to use i18n.
+9. If you don't want an integration that comes out of box with this seed; for example. let's say you don't want to use i18n.
 Then just delete the `i18n.framework`, remove `ng2-translate` as dependency root `package.json` and `nativescript/package.json`.
-Then remove the references to `i18n` throughout.
+Then remove any references to `i18n` throughout.
-7. Remove `src/components` since those are just samples and create a new folder for your components, let's say `src/pages`.
-It's not absolutely necessary to remove and create a new differently named folder for your components but it might make merging in upstream changes a bit smoother.

 You can read more about [configuring a remote for a fork here](https://help.github.com/articles/configuring-a-remote-for-a-fork/)